AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/private_state.md

 ## `PrivateMutable<NoteType>`

-PrivateMutable is a private state variable that is unique in a way.
+PrivateMutable (formerly known as `Singleton`) is a private state variable that is unique in a way.
 When a PrivateMutable is initialized, a note is created to represent its value.
 And the way to update the value is to destroy the current note, and create a new one with the updated value.

 Like for public state, we define the struct to have context and a storage slot.
 You can view the implementation [here](https://github.com/AztecProtocol/aztec-packages/blob/master/noir-projects/aztec-nr/aztec/src/state_vars/private_mutable.nr).